K-Konstantinidis/Dentist-Appointments-With-Hashing/README.md

 After adding a new appointment in the catalogue, a message saying "Continue Y/N:" will appear.
 If the user enter 'Y' the they will have to add a new client and make another appointment.
 If they enter 'N', then the menu will pop up.

-Also, if the user tries to create an appointment and the name they insert already exist in the catalogue, then a message will appear.
+Also, if the user tries to create an appointment and the name they insert already exist in the catalogue, then a message will appear not allowing the user to enter that name so there are no duplicates.